2023 Solar Incentives Guide for Forest Hills, MI - Tax Credits & Rebates

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-Your local Forest Hills solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Forest Hills solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

 Some solar incentives may be provided by state and local governments.
-As with federal incentives, these can include rebates, tax credits and more.
-These incentives may be given out by your county or municipality, or by the Michigan government.
-Certain incentives are available for a limited time, while others are ongoing.
+Similar to federal incentives, these may include rebates, tax credits and more.
+These solar incentives — which might be provided by your county or municipality, or by the state of Michigan — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Forest Hills